 The recommendations cover areas such as investments in public health and resilience of the health sector, preserving employment through income support for affected workers, investments in people and skills, supporting the corporate sector - in particular small and medium-sized enterprises, and taking action against aggressive tax planning and money laundering.
 A coordinated European economic response is crucial to relaunch economic activity, mitigate damage to the economic and social fabric, and to reduce divergences and imbalances.
 The European Semester of economic and employment policy coordination therefore constitutes a crucial element of the recovery strategy.

-Commission Spring 2020 Economic Forecast
+Commission Summer 2020 Economic Forecast

 The European Commission publishes two comprehensive forecasts (spring and autumn) and two interim forecasts (winter and summer) each year.
 The interim forecasts cover annual and quarterly GDP and inflation for the current and following year for all Member States, as well as EU and euro area aggregates.